-Liverpool’s reputation as a “city of readers” made it the obvious choice for our first-ever citywide Readathon, in a model that’s now been rolled across other cities and academy chains.
+Liverpool’s reputation as a “city of readers” made it the obvious choice for our first-ever citywide Readathon back in 2017, in a model that’s now been rolled out across other cities and academy chains.

-We work with the Liverpool Learning Partnership to bring schools and the wider community together for one glorious fortnight in March, with our Readathon acting as a catalyst to encourage children across the city to take time to read: revitalising and reinforcing reading habits proven to transform lives.
+We work with the Liverpool Learning Partnership to bring schools and the wider community together for one glorious fortnight in March, inspiring children across the city to take time to read: revitalising and reinforcing reading habits proven to transform lives.

 Our last 2020 citywide united 41,279 children from 131 schools to showcase and share the creative ways they fire-up a love of reading, bringing them together digitally through social media and physically at shared author events.
 The Liverpool Readathon has also raised £40,000 over three years to support our respective charities’ work on literacy projects in the city, school libraries and at Alder Hey.
 Our bookcase at the hospital now bears a permanent dedication to the schools of Liverpool.